Gilbert Fite: Early life and education

-Academic career
+Career

 In 1945, Fite began teaching at the University of Oklahoma alongside other prominent historians such as Edward Everett Dale and Carl Rister.
+During his early years at the institution, Fite published numerous articles and monographs, including the first major study of the Mount Rushmore National Monument.
+He took a Ford Fellowship 1954–1955 to study economics at Harvard University, and won a Guggenheim Fellowship in 1964.
+He served as chair of the history department 1955–1958 and rose to the named chair of George Lynn Cross Research Professor in 1968.

+While at Oklahoma, Fite also took two year-long trips to serve as visiting professor in India.
+For 1962–1963 he taught at Jadavpur University in Kolkata, and for 1969–1970, he was director of the American Studies Research Center at Osmania University in Hyderabad.

-During his early years at the institution, Fite published numerous articles and monographs, including the first carving records and major study done on the Mount Rushmore National Monument.
-Fite spent 26 years at the University of Oklahoma as an instructor and a researcher until he took over the position of college president at Eastern Illinois University.
-Fite was president of the institution until 1976, at which time he took the Richard B. Russell Chair in American History at the University of Georgia.
-While at Georgia, Fite authored more monographs on agricultural history, including Cotton Fields No More: Southern Agriculture, 1865-1980, which won the Theodore Saluoutos Award for the best book in agricultural history in 1985.
+In 1971, he took over the position of college president at Eastern Illinois University.
+He was president of the institution 1971–1976, where he guided it through a budget crisis and expanded the university, after which he took the Richard B. Russell Chair in American History at the University of Georgia.
+While at Georgia, Fite authored more monographs on agricultural history, including Cotton Fields No More: Southern Agriculture, 1865–1980, which won the Theodore Saluoutos Award for the best book in agricultural history in 1985.
 Fite retired from teaching in 1986 but continued to research and write on agricultural history.

 In addition to his teaching and research, Fite held numerous leadership positions in various historical societies.
-He was president of the Agricultural History Society from 1960-1961, of the Southern Historical Association in 1974, of the Western History Association from 1985-1986, and of Phi Alpha Theta from 1981-1983.
+He was president of the Agricultural History Society from 1960 to 1961, of the Southern Historical Association in 1974, of the Western History Association from 1985 to 1986, and of Phi Alpha Theta from 1981 to 1983.
+In 1990, he entered the South Dakota Hall of Fame.
+He was among the first honorary fellows of the Agricultural History Society in 1995, and in honor of his influence in shaping American agricultural history, in 2000 the Agricultural History Society created an annual award for the best dissertation on agricultural history named after Fite.

-Family
+Personal life and death

-In 1939, while in a hospital in Mitchell, SD hospital, Fite met Alberta June Goodwin.
-The two married on July 24, 1941, and later had two sons: Jack and Jim.
+In 1939, Fite met Alberta June Goodwin while in a hospital in Mitchell, South Dakota.
+The two married on July 24, 1941, and later had two sons.

-Death and legacy

 Fite died on July 13, 2010, in Fort Myers, Florida.
-In 1990, Fite entered the South Dakota Hall of Fame.
-Due to his influence in the shaping of American agricultural history, the Agricultural History Society created an annual award in 2000 named after Fite for the best dissertation on agricultural history in honor of him.